borb/amigahid-pico/README.md

 | 7    | pwr    | power    | provides power to keyboard power led to indicate amiga is on/audio filter status |
 | 8    | drv    | drive    | indicates floppy drive activity |

+## configuration

+open [CMakeLists.txt](/CMakeLists.txt) and look for the configuration options. comment and uncomment as needed.

 ## what needs to be finished?

 near: